GGranja12/Mini_project_Detective-Game/README.md

-# Mini_project_Ludo
+# Mini_project_Detective Game

 <div style="text-align: left;">
   <h2>About the Project 👀🎲🔪🩸	</h2>

   <p>
-    Welcome to "Ludo", our text-based game inspired by the mistery game CLuedo, implemented using basic Python functionalities.
+    Welcome to "Detective Game", our text-based game inspired by the mistery game CLuedo, implemented using basic Python functionalities.
     This mini_project was developed while attending Ironhack's Data Analytics bootcamp.
   </p>